Skip to Main Content

 What Happened?

-A researcher assisted in the removal of a medical device from an anesthetized rhesus macaque monkey.
-The researcher was wearing surgical attire (sterile gloves, gown, bouffant cap, shoe covers, and surgical mask) but forgot to lower their face shield to protect their eyes.
-When removing the device from the animal, the researcher felt fluids splash into their eye.
-The researcher rinsed their eyes at an eyewash station for 10 minutes and then sought medical care for a potential Herpes B virus (Cercopithecinae herpes virus 1 or CHV-1).
+A researcher assisted in removing a medical device from an anesthetized rhesus macaque monkey.
+The researcher was wearing surgical attire, including sterile gloves, a gown, a bouffant cap, shoe covers, and a surgical mask, but forgot to lower their face shield to protect their eyes.
+When removing the device from the animal, the researcher felt fluids splash into one of their eyes.
+The researcher rinsed their eyes at an eyewash station for 10 minutes and then sought medical care for a potential exposure to Herpes B virus (Cercopithecine herpesvirus 1, or CHV-1).

 What Was The Cause?

-The immediate cause was the lack of eye protection while handling a potentially CHV-1 infected macaque.
-Contributing factors included not checking PPE by other members of the surgical team and an insufficient emergency response.
+Proximity to infectious fluids during device removal from mucous membranes heightens the risk of splashes.
+The immediate cause was the lack of eye protection while handling a potentially CHV-1-infected macaque.
+Contributing factors included failure to check PPE by other members of the surgical team and an insufficient emergency response.
+A 15+ minutes rinse time at the eyewash station is the procedure recommended by the CDC.

 What Corrective Actions Were Taken?

-The animal surgical team was reminded of the PPE requirements when working around rhesus macaques.
-Dependent on the procedure performed, PPE should include the following:
+The animal surgical team was reminded of the PPE requirements for procedures involving rhesus macaques.
+Dependent on the specific task, the required PPE includes:

 • Mouth and nose protection with a surgical face mask

-• Eye protection with ANSI-approved safety glasses or goggles for high splash potential use a face shield in combination with safety glasses
+• Eye protection: ANSI-approved safety glasses or goggles for high splash potential; a face shield combined with safety glasses

-• Lab coat or surgical gown and gloves
+• Lab coat or surgical gown, plus gloves

-• If required, disposable sleeves, hairnet, and shoe covers
+• As needed: disposable sleeves, a hairnet, and shoe covers

-The biosafety officer reviewed and updated the emergency response protocol for Herpes B virus exposure with the team.
+Pre-procedure PPE checks by the team were implemented as standard practice.
+Additionally, the biosafety officer reviewed and updated the Herpes B virus exposure emergency response protocol with the team.

 How Can Incidents Like This Be Prevented?